sabir-suleyman/Rotary-wing-UAV-tasks/README.md

 sim_vehicle.py -w
 ```

 command.
-After the process is finished, end the command by Ctrl+C and then
+After the process is finished, kill the command by Ctrl+C and then

 ```
 sim_vehicle.py --console --map